hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_4/translation_prose/224_modern_india.md

     person's ruin, removing him from a position, subduing and getting mastery over him, and killing him by means of magical incantations.
-4.  [](#txt4)[^](#txt4)Taken from one of the well-known didactic verses of the statesman-Pandit, Chânakya, which runs thus: "Let the father treat with tenderness the child till he is five, let him (the father) reprove him (the child) for the next ten years; when the son attains the age of sixteen, the father ought to deal with him as his friend."
+4.  [](#txt4)[^](#txt4)Taken from one of the well-known didactic verses of the statesman-Pandit, Chānakya, which runs thus: "Let the father treat with tenderness the child till he is five, let him (the father) reprove him (the child) for the next ten years; when the son attains the age of sixteen, the father ought to deal with him as his friend."
-5.  [^](#txt5)His story occurs in the Bhâgavata.
-The King Vena thought himself higher than Brahmâ, Vishnu, and Maheshvara, and declared accordingly that all worship should be offered to him.
+5.  [^](#txt5)His story occurs in the Bhāgavata.
+The King Vena thought himself higher than Brahmā, Vishnu, and Maheshvara, and declared accordingly that all worship should be offered to him.
 The Rishis once sought him and tried by good advice to make him give up such egoism, but he in return insulted them and ordered them to worship